KyleParkJong/Network-on-Chip-Simulator/README.md

 # NoC Simulator for simulating intra-chip data flow in Neural Network Accelerator
-> Kyle Jonghyuk Park, Ko Ryeowook
+> Konkuk University: SoC Design Lab.
+(Kyle Jonghyuk Park, Ko Ryeowook)

 # Introduction
 > In cutting-edge neural network accelerators, our project analyzes SIMBA, NVIDIA's NN accelerator, and its Network on-Chip (NoC) structure.
 We aim to uncover its strengths and weaknesses while also addressing the need for advanced simulators.
 To this end, we have developed a unique simulator that supports __both multicast and unicast__ data transmissions, filling a critical gap in existing tools.
 Our work contributes to the advancement of neural network accelerator research, enabling efficient data processing in the era of AI and deep learning.